AutodeskGames/stingray-docs/source/interactive_help/reference/plugins.md

 *	WWise

-	Audiokinetic WWise is an industry-leading sound engine for 3D games, with a complete pipeline that includes editing tools for setting up projects, monitoring and debugging playback in the game, and live modification of sound properties.
+	Audiokinetic WWise is an industry-leading sound engine for 3D games, with a complete pipeline that includes editing tools for setting up projects, monitoring and debugging playback, and live modification of sound properties.

 	The Wwise runtime engine is integrated into the {{ProductName}} engine, and all new projects are automatically set up with a linked Wwise sound project.
 Refer to the section ~{ Working with audio }~ for more information on how you can use Wwise editing tools and integrated Lua functions to control sound sources, trigger sound events, and modify parameter values.